 - The best strategy is to handle stress in the moment

 The best way to manage stress is to deal with it the very moment you feel it come up.
 Millions of people unsuccessfully use the binge-and-purge approach when it comes to stress.
 They stress out all day, believing that they can wait until later to recover when they go to an evening yoga class, go to the gym or chill out when they take the weekend off.
 Unfortunately, when we put off going for our own inner balance our bodies have already activated the stress response and it’s our health that suffers.

 Here at the Harley Street IBS and Autoimmune Clinic, we understand the deep impact that stress has at the root of many conditions we treat.
-We seek to address the damage stress has caused on the body, normalising nervous system and adrenal function, whilst teaching patients how to respond differently in the moment of stress, with easy to use evidence-based tools provided by our mind-body medicine team.
-We also give natural treatment for anxiety, when necessary.
+We seek to address the damage stress has caused on the body, normalising nervous system and adrenal function.
+We also give non pharmaceutical treatment for anxiety, when necessary.
 This dual approach has proved very successful in restoring balance to people’s health, both physical and emotional/mental.
-Our chronic stress treatment addresses the whole patient and not just the symptoms.
+Our chronic stress treatment addresses the whole person and not just the symptoms.

 If you would like to book an appointmentContact Deborah’s Medical Secretary for an appointment